-We’d chosen the B&B in Breedon on the Hill, Derby, as the place to celebrate our first wedding anniversary.
-We’d selected it on the basis that it provided a good halfway point between my parents’ home in Scarborough, which we’d just visited, and our place in Reading; as well as the fact that it looked like it would provide a little luxury.
+We’d chosen the B&B in Breedon on the Hill as the place to celebrate our first wedding anniversary.
+We’d selected it on the basis that it provided a good halfway point between my parents’ home in Scarborough, which we’d just visited, and our place in Reading.
+Plus, we liked the fact that it looked as though it would provide a little luxury.

-Meanwhile Charlotte’s husband Charles joined us and the other guests and explained to us that the grade-II listed hall had most-recently been used as an office building.
-The couple had then spent two-and-a-half years transforming it back into a home.
+Afterwards Charlotte’s husband Charles joined us and the other guests.
+He explained that the grade-II listed hall had most recently been used as an office building.
+The couple spent two-and-a-half years transforming it back into a home.
 And Breedon Hall really does feel just like staying at somebody’s house.
-Their children bob in and out of the main living rooms and the family dog Bullet sits and patiently watches his beloved tennis balls – despite the fact he never actually drops them in front of anyone to throw.)
+Their children bob in and out of the living rooms and their dog sits patiently watching his beloved tennis balls.
+(Despite the fact he never actually drops them in front of anyone to throw.)

 Breakfast at Breedon Hall was served in the dining room on the first morning and the kitchen on the second.
 In both rooms it’s family-style dining which allows you to get to know your fellow diners (most of ours were biking enthusiasts as the racing was going on at nearby Donington Park).

-For our second night, which was a Sunday, we decided to eat at the hall, as both of the pubs in the village are closed.
+On our second night, which was a Sunday, we ate at the hall, as both of the pubs in the village are closed.
 There are two options for eating at the venue.
 The first is the ‘kitchen dinner’ which offers an informal set menu, eaten with other guests at the kitchen table.

 After a busy few months it was exactly the way we wanted to celebrate our anniversary, at a chilled out venue where we were still made to feel special.